timneutkens/micro-graphql/README.md

 # Micro-graphql
-Example usage of GraphQL with Zeit's micro
+Example usage of GraphQL with ZEIT's micro

 ## Installation